genestack/sdk/docs/source/examples/connection.rst

 * Create connection directly in code

-    This approach required more efforts and require so store your password as plain text.
+    This approach required more efforts and require to store your password as plain text.

     .. literalinclude:: code/connection.py
         :lines: 23-